 In the same vein, if it is very cold outside or when the air is dry, wearing a mask prevents the wearer from breathing the air "directly" and so avoids irritating the throat or catching a cold.

-Finally, young (and not so young) Japanese women who did not have the time, or did not bother, to wear make-up, might wear a mask to avoid having to put makeup on their lower faces.
+Surprisingly, young (and not so young) Japanese women who did not have the time, or did not bother, to wear make-up, might wear a mask to avoid having to put makeup on their lower faces.
 Thus, a quick application of mascara and/or a line or two with the eye pencil will give the illusion of being fully made up.
 The same applies if a black head or ugly spot crops up overnight!

 In Japan, having a large part of the face hidden by the sanitary mask is not a problem, even during social interactions.
 This is a simple mark of respect and a hygienic measure in accordance with the rules of Japanese society.
 That's why during a trip to Japan, you will meet many people regardless of gender, age or season, wearing sanitary masks.